Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Preliminaries

-where $K$ runs over the compact subgraphs of $\G$.
-Each element of $E(\G)$ is called an \textbf{end} of $\G$.
+Now consider a locally finite, infinite graph $\G$ and consider its end space $E(\G)$.
 If the sequence of complementary components corresponding to $e \in E(\G)$ consists of infinite rank components, then we say $e$ is \textbf{accumulated by loops}.
 We denote by $E_\ell(\G)$ the set of ends accumulated by loops.
 With the standard inverse limit topology on $E(\G)$, the set $E_\ell(\G)$ is a closed subset of $E(\G)$.

 Recall a continuous map is called \textbf{proper} if every compact set has compact preimage.
 Ayala--Dominguez--M{\'a}rquez--Quintero \cite{ayala1990proper} classified infinite graphs up to proper homotopy equivalences using their ranks and end spaces.
 A homeomorphism between pairs of spaces $(A,B) \to (C,D)$ with $A \supset B$ and $C \supset D$ is a homeomorphism $A \to C$ that restricts to a homeomorphism $B \to D$.